bat-literature/bat-literature.github.io/workshop.md

 This suggests that Preston *thinks* that ```hash://md5/75c7e31591354f2c82226aa3eb0267c7``` is the cryptographic hash of ```hi there!```.
 And . . .

-## Part I.7 - Say Hi and Version It
+## Part I.7 - Say Hi and Version It - Step By Step

 If you know the fingerprint of content (e.g., ```hash://md5/75c7e31591354f2c82226aa3eb0267c7```), you can use it to ask for what *exactly* what you want.
 And, on getting a result, you can *independently* verify that this is the case using some commonly available cryptographic hash calculators like ```md5sum``` (linux) or ```md5``` (Mac).
 These calculators are readily available as they are central to internet security and other core applications.